lkiesow/leihs-wiki/Deployment.md

 `load 'config/deploy/stable_version'` is a bit special: This loads the `branch` setting from an external file, telling Capistrano which branch to deploy from.
 By having it in a separate file, we make sure that only the version accepted by the product owner is considered stable, so that only this is deployed to production.
 Having it in a separate file means that every developer on the project, if they use the latest version of the deployment stuff from the next branch, will deploy the correct version.

+The value of the `branch` setting can be a tag, a commit or a branch name.
+If it's a branch name, Capistrano will deploy the newest commit from that branch.

 The configuration file paths for `:db_config` and `:ldap_config` are valid on the target host, not your own host.
 To preven database passwords from leaking into the source tree or elsewhere, the true credentials are only stored in `/home/leihs/leihs-new/database.yml` on the server.
 In the `link_config` step, Capistrano will link from this file to the current release: `/home/leihs/leihs-new/current/config/database.yml`.